-The Word Tree module is an interactive tool to visualize the different contexts in which brands or products appear.
+The Word Tree visualization is an interactive tool to show the different contexts in which brands or products appear.
 Its graph-based display facilitates the rapid exploration of search results and conveys a better understanding of how language is being used surrounding a certain topic.
 The module processes the list of concordances of the sentence view and presents them in a more structured manner to emphasize the usage context of a term.
 It complements the tag cloud, which gives a good overview of the most frequent terms, but does not reflect their usage context within specific sentences.

 Visual Word Tree Representation

-As an integral part of the webLyzard dashboard [1, 2], the Word Tree allows to quickly grasp the major threads in a public debate.
+As an integral part of the webLyzard dashboard [1, 2], the Word Tree visualization allows to quickly grasp the major threads in a public debate.
 It is based on the popular keyword-in-context technique and adopts a symmetrical approach .
 The search term represents the root of the word tree.
 The left part displays all sentence parts that occur before the search term (prefix tree), the right part those that follow the search term (suffix tree).
 These branches to the left and to the right help users to spot repetition in contextual expressions that precede or follow the search term.
 Visual cues include different font sizes to indicate the frequency of phrases, and connecting lines to highlight typical sentence structures.

 Processing Steps and Word Tree Example